MaskedRPGFan/More-Gold-pickpocketing-hidden-stashes-merchants-bosses-and-quest-rewards/README.md

 ## Optional Files

-Add-ons from optional files section can be used together with main files to adjust specific gold group value instead of all of them.
+Add-ons from optional files section can be used alone or together with main files to adjust specific gold group value instead of all of them.

 Current list of add-ons: